Blog: Product Development

 What’s the Difference Between QA and QC?

-Simply put, quality assurance (QA), or failure prevention, is the prevention of failures from occurring in the future by improving the process.
+Simply put, quality assurance (QA), or failure prevention, is the process of preventing failures from occurring in the future.
 Quality control (QC), or failure detection, is the process of detecting, correcting, and modifying the product to meet standards.

-When to Use Automated Testing vs. Manual Testing?
+When Should you use Automated Testing vs. Manual Testing?

 When it comes to the different types of QA testing, the only two types that come to anyone’s mind are manual testing and automated testing.
-Manual testing involves setting up a testing environment and executing testing tools by hand.
-With testers having to manually interact with the software, this can lead to increase costs and human error.
+Manual testing involves setting up a testing environment and executing test cases by hand, which can lead to increased costs and human error.

 The Different Types of QA Software Testing

-Every software tester often comes across a variety of QA testing types: some they’ve worked on, and some they’ve heard of.
-Unfortunately, not everyone is aware of the different types of QA testing and the role they play in the overall quality of the product.
-At a high-level, testing can be differentiated into manual and automated; but when you dive deeper, there are several other forms.
+Every software tester often comes across various QA testing types: some they’ve worked on and some they’ve heard of.
+Unfortunately, not everyone knows the different types of QA testing and their role in the product’s overall quality.
+Testing can be differentiated into manual and automated at a high level, but when you dive deeper, there are several other forms.
 Here are 10 different types of QA testing:

 1. Unit Testing